 Transcranial Magnetic Stimulation (TMS) is a noninvasive procedure.
 It uses magnetic pulses to stimulate nerves in the brain.
-TMS treatment is gentle and improves the symptoms of depression for most people.
-It avoids common antidepressant side effects and does not affect cognitive function.
+TMS treatment is well-tolerated and improves the symptoms of depression for most people.
+It avoids common antidepressant side effects and does not impair cognitive function.
 TMS is an option when other depression treatments haven't worked.

 TMS in short